tgrabiec/apache-sshd-example/README.md

 This is a simple app using Apache SSHD (http://mina.apache.org/sshd-project/index.html).

-It can be ran using capstan:
+It can be run using capstan:

 ```
 $ capstan run